pococms/website/docs/glossary.md

 More likely the `README.md` has a list of stylesheets and Markdown file that define the theme's header, nav, aside, and footer.

+## theme directory

+The theme directory can be found in [root directory](#root-directory) at `.poco/themes/themename`, where you'd replace `themename` with the name of the theme you're interested in.
+So if the theme name is Base, the theme directory would be `.poco/themes/base`.

 ## theme README